 • Offer training to employees on the procedures to follow for each task or process.

-• Conduct regular audits and reviews of employees’ work to ensure that they are following procedures correctly.
+• Conduct regular audits and reviews of employees’ work to ensure they follow procedures correctly.

 Poor communication occurs when there is a breakdown in the exchange of information between individuals or groups.
-It can take many forms, such as unclear instructions, failure to share critical information, or misinterpretation of messages.
+It can take many forms, such as unclear instructions, failure to share critical information, or misinterpreting messages.

-Additionally, poor communication can occur for several reasons, including language or cultural difference, and insufficient training in communication skills.
+Additionally, poor communication can occur for several reasons, including language or cultural differences and insufficient training in communication skills.

 The risks it poses:

-The risks of poor communication can vary depending on the type of work being done.
+The risks of poor communication can vary depending on the work type.
 For example, in manufacturing, poor communication can lead to production delays, equipment failures, and safety hazards.
-In customer service, poor communication can result in dissatisfied customers and lost business.
+Poor communication can result in dissatisfied customers and lost business in customer service.

 How to prevent this error: